la2050/archive/_projects/2015/inspiring-girls-in-technology-entrepreneurship.md

 'In one sentence, please describe what your organization does': >- Inspire & educate girls and women to solve problems in their community using technology.
-'In one to three sentences, please describe your proposal.': >- Offer the opportunity to young girls to develop technology and entrepreneurship skills through Technovation's open source curriculum and professional mentorship.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders